-But only a fraction of companies, 2% according the Spicework research, are building their own custom AI chatbots with 10% planning to start the process by 2019.
+But only a fraction of companies, 2% according the Spicework research, have built their own custom AI chatbots with 10% having started the process in 2019.
 So why is the rest still hesitant?
 The first and most common reason is that they find AI chatbots misunderstand requests (over half of the companies, 59% found this).
 Companies worry about chatbots executing inaccurate commands, failing to distinguish owners’ tone of voice and understanding accents.

 These concerns are understandable - after all these bots represent their brands, so communication should be held at the same standard as regular company representatives.
 The same research studied the reasons why companies haven’t implemented AI chatbots in the first place - half of the respondents said they lack or have a limited amount of use cases.
 29% worried about security and privacy issues, 25% about costs, 15% about the AI chatbot accuracy and 14% were concerned about the lack of management support.

-In 2019 there will be a renewed focus for companies creating their own custom-built chatbots.
-Predictions state that a whopping 10% more companies will have customised AI chatbots by 2019, and as AI implications become more common, the percentage will keep growing in upcoming years.
+There will be a renewed focus for companies creating their own custom-built chatbots.
+Predictions state that a whopping 10% more companies will have customised AI chatbots, and as AI implications become more common, the percentage will keep growing in upcoming years.

 Spiceworks found that 20% of companies in the research believe they have the skills, talent and resources to implement and support AI in the future.
 As development accelerates, the aforementioned issues companies have with chatbots will certainly start resolving - so jump on the AI chat train asap and don't leave your business dragging behind.